serendipious/nodejs-decision-tree/README.md

 | **Early Stopping** | No | No | Yes |
 | **Learning Rate** | N/A | N/A | Yes |
 | **Gradient Boosting** | No | No | Yes |

+### When to Use Each Algorithm

+**Decision Tree**: Use when you need interpretable models, have simple datasets, or require fast training/prediction.

+**Random Forest**: Use as a general-purpose solution that provides good accuracy with reduced overfitting and built-in feature importance.

+**XGBoost**: Use when you need the highest possible accuracy on complex datasets and can afford longer training times.

 ## Data Validation and Limitations